ewalts/rewble/README.md

 Authored by: Richard Eric Walts

- Infrastructure/Service Deployment Automation Project PHP/Yaml/Ansible.
+ ## Infrastructure/Service Deployment Automation Project PHP/Yaml/Ansible.
 Written for Linux/Unix systems.

+ WARING: NOT COMPLETE - ALPHA - WORK IN PROGRESS

+## A tool to quckly manage and create playbooks.
 ---

- VERSION ALPHA - WORK IN PROGRESS
 ---

- A tool to quckly manage and create playbooks.
----

----

-HELP information for this funciton
+## HELP information for this function
 ---

 	Type -h or --help to print this help screen.